Labour Division

 Worker-n = +/- Quantity of Points-n

-In the capitalistic form of production, a larger profit is as a general rule related with the higher risk of investing money.
-The new system introduces C-responsibilities with which the workers can, according to their own will, speculate as regards the risk assumed for the success of the collective production.
-However, such speculation is non-alienable from direct work of the workers, which will contribute to the rise of direct responsibility in production.
-A higher responsibility requires a higher degree of mutual confidence, community, which will result in a larger productivity and prosperity of the society.
+In the capitalistic form of production, a larger profit is as a general rule related with a higher risk of investing money.
+The new system introduces C-responsibilities with which the workers can, according to their own will, speculate the risk assumed for the success of the collective production.
+However, such speculation is non-alienable from the direct work of the workers, which will contribute to the rise of direct responsibility in production.
+A higher responsibility requires a higher degree of mutual confidence, community, which will result in a larger productivity and prosperity of society.
 The higher degree of responsibility will be formed by workers who are more familiar with the flows of business, who have more confidence in themselves and in the collective as a whole.

 An enterprise’s management may also make the assessment of whether a certain work is successful or harmful.
-However, mutual assessment by workers is perhaps the best way for establishing the individual responsibility.
-Mutual assessment of the work would reward the good workers and sanctions those bad in the function of the proposed coefficient of responsibility.
-Let it be assumed that each positive assessment brings to the worker the past labour points in the quantity of the autonomously stated coefficient of responsibility.
-And vice-versa, let it be assumed that each negative assessment deducts the past labour points to the worker in the function of the autonomously stated coefficient of responsibility.
+However, mutual assessment by workers is perhaps the best way for establishing individual responsibility.
+Mutual assessment of the work would reward the good workers and sanctions the bad in the function of the proposed coefficient of responsibility.
+Let it be assumed that each positive assessment brings the worker past labour points in the quantity of the autonomously stated coefficient of responsibility.
+And vice-versa, let it be assumed that each negative assessment deducts past labour points to the worker in the function of the autonomously stated coefficient of responsibility.

 The system protects nobody against malevolent voting.
-Therefore, anomalies are possible on the occasion of voting, which cannot be a rule, because such society would tend to its own destruction.
+Therefore, anomalies are possible on the occasion of voting, which cannot be a rule, because such a society would tend to its own destruction.
 Generally, the workers bringing more conveniences to the society will profiteer, and those creating major inconveniences will lose.

 Authoritative managers are most exposed to particularly unfavourable expressions of views.
-Therefore, one may expect their withdrawal in favour of cooperative managers who will take into account the remarks coming from workers, who will seek for the most favourable solutions for doing business and direct, on the basis of collective agreements, the economic activity.
+Therefore, one may expect their withdrawal in favour of cooperative managers who will take into account remarks coming from the workers, who will seek for the most favourable solutions for doing business and direct, on the basis of collective agreements, the economic activity.

-Once the annual accounting is complete, total gross quantity of past labour points of all workers needs to be equal to average periodical profit of the economy in the commune.
+Once the annual accounting is complete, total gross quantity of past labour points of all workers needs to be equal to the average periodical profit of the economy in the commune.
 After all additions and deductions of past labour points relating to individual responsibility of all inhabitants, it is necessary to carry out the settlement of the total quantity of past labour points of all workers and of the realized profit of the commune.
-The final settlement might be effected proportionately to the quantity of past labour points of the population in the same manner as the awards and penalties of workers are calculated in companies.
+The final settlement might be effected proportionately to the quantity of past labour points of the population in the same manner as awards and penalties of workers are calculated in companies.

 Current Labour Price